-In connection with the Transaction, a final adjustment amount was required to be paid to Red Isle Private Investments Inc in the amount of \$20.8 million (US\$15.3 million).
+In connection with the Transaction, a final adjustment amount was required to be made.
 The adjustment amount is defined within the Transaction agreement and represents any portion of the inducement payment that was unpaid by Loral, combined with the calculated negative net asset value of Loral.

-As at December 31, 2022, the Class C Partnership Units in Telesat Partnership LP was reduced by an adjustment of \$20.8 million (US\$15.3 million).
-Upon consolidation, the reduction in value of the Class C Partnership Units is included in the non-controlling interest.
+During the year ended December 31, 2022, a payment of \$20.8 million (US\$15.3 million) was made to Red Isle Private Investment Inc. ("Red Isle") as an adjustment amount, resulting in a reduction in the value of the Class C Partnership Units in the Partnership.
+Upon consolidation, the reduction in value of the Class C Partnership Units was included in the non-controlling interest.